Types of Magic

 Evocation

-Everyday household magic—charms, remedies, weather signs.
+Everyday household magic expressed through charms, remedies, customs, and weather signs.

 Folk / Low Magic